Marco Muzzo argues for reduction in $25M lawsuit for drunk-driving case that killed 4

 'Irreversible impact'

-It was a warm and sunny afternoon when the three Neville-Lake children — Daniel, 9, Harry, 5, and Milly, 2 — were struck and killed, as was their grandfather Gary Neville, 65.
+It was a warm and sunny afternoon when the three Neville-Lake children — Daniel, 9, Harry, 5, and Milly, 2 — were struck and killed in the crash along with their grandfather, Gary Neville, 65.

-Two other extended family members, the children's grandmother and her mother, were injured in the crash.
+Two other extended family members, the children's grandmother and great-grandmother, were injured in the crash.

 Muzzo had just returned home from his bachelor party in Miami; he was found to have a blood-alcohol level of at least two times the legal limit.

-The SUV Muzzo was driving hit 85 km/h when he went through a stop sign that night, striking the minivan with the Neville-Lakes and hitting the driver's side, according to an agreed statement of facts read during the man's criminal trial.
+The SUV Muzzo was driving hit 85 km/h when he went through a stop sign, striking the minivan with the Neville-Lakes and hitting the driver's side, according to an agreed statement of facts read during the man's criminal trial.

 Neville-Lake lawsuit